 Wolverhampton’s education chief has issued a good luck message to students collecting their A-levels and other results next week.

-Thousands of students are due to find out what grades they have achieved at sixth form and college on Thursday 16 August, 2018.
+Thousands of students are due to find out what grades they have achieved at sixth form and college next Thursday, 15 August.

-Councillor Lynne Moran, the City of Wolverhampton Council’s Cabinet Member for Education, said: “I'd like to wish everyone collecting their A-level results next week the very best of luck.
+Councillor Dr Michael Hardacre, the City of Wolverhampton Council’s Cabinet Member for Education and Skills, said: “I'd like to wish everyone collecting their A-level results the very best of luck.

 “I hope they achieve the outcomes they were hoping for and are looking forward to the next stage of their learning journey, whether that is going on to university or entering the world of work and training.

-“We've seen really positive post-16 results in Wolverhampton over the last decade or so, with performance by local students consistently among the highest nationally, so we’re hoping for another bumper set of results in 2018 which would be a fantastic achievement and credit to the hard work of students and their teachers.”
+“We've seen really positive post-16 results in Wolverhampton over the last decade or so, so we’re hoping for another good set of outcomes this year which will reflect the hard work of students and their teachers.”

-There are lots of options available for young people – whether their exam results are as they expected, better or not quite as good as they hoped they would be.
-These include going on to university – with places now available through the Clearing process – entering the world of work or becoming an apprentice.
+There are lots of options available for young people – whether their exam results are as they expected, are better or are not quite as good as they hoped they would be.
+These include going on to university – with places available through the Clearing process for students who either haven't got the required grades or who have changed their mind about the course they want to join – along with entering the world of work or becoming an apprentice.